cseanburns/semantic_web_development/src/3c2-text-styles-and-effects.md

-# Text Styles And Effects
+# Text Styles and Effects